prashant-kikani/prashant-kikani.github.io/_posts/2025-9-21-religion.markdown

 Imagine trying to build a city thousands of years ago.
 How do you get thousands of strangers, mostly illiterate, to trust each other, follow the same rules, and cooperate on a massive scale?
 You give them a shared myth.
 Religion was that myth.

 *   **The "Supernatural Policeman":**<br/>
 The idea of an all-seeing, all-knowing deity is a remarkably effective tool for enforcing morality.
-If you believe God is always watching, you are more likely to behave honestly even when no human authority is present.
+If you believe <a href="https://prashantkikani.com/blog/god" target="_blank">God</a> is always watching, you are more likely to behave honestly even when no human authority is present.
 The cosmic justice of heaven, hell, or karma ensures that actions always have consequences.
 *   **A Codified Moral Framework:**<br/>
 Religious texts provide clear, simple rules for living.
 For a population without widespread literacy or complex legal philosophy, a command like "Thou shalt not steal" is a powerful and easy-to-remember moral cornerstone.
 It binds everyone to the same code of conduct, making society more stable and predictable.